Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms: Theory, Results, and Discussion

 \subsection{Results and discussion}

-In this work, when approximating the C$_{60}$ potential by a square-well or diffuse potential, we use the proposed in Ref.~\cite{Keating} values of $U_{0}= -0.422$, $\Delta = 1.25$, and $R_{0}=6.01$ a.u. rather than the earlier used $U_{0}= -0.302$, $\Delta = 1.9$, and $R_{0}=5.89$ a.u., see, e.g., Refs.~\cite{DolmatovAQC,DolmRPC04,CCR}.
-This is because the new parameters were shown \cite{Keating} to result in a much better match to experimental photoionization spectra of endohedral atoms (of Xe@C$_{60}^{+}$ \cite{Kilcoyne}, in particular).
+In this work, when approximating the C$_{60}$ potential by a square-well or diffuse potential, we use $U_{0}= -0.422$, $\Delta = 1.25$, and $R_{0}=6.01$ \textit{au} \cite{Keating} rather than $U_{0}= -0.302$, $\Delta = 1.9$, and $R_{0}=5.89$ \textit{au} used in previous calculations by these and many other authors, see, e.g., \cite{DolmatovAQC,DolmRPC04,CCR}.
+This is because the new parameters were shown \cite{Keating} to result in a much better match of calculated photoionization spectra to experimental spectra of endohedral atoms, particularly the $\rm 4d$ spectrum of Xe@C$_{60}^{+}$ \cite{Kilcoyne}.